 - Among patients who suffer from hearing asymmetry, only about one in 1,000 is dealing with an acoustic neuroma.

-Causes of Acoustic Neuroma
+Acoustic Neuroma Causes

-Acoustic Neuroma & Facial Paralysis Symptoms
+Acoustic Neuroma Symptoms

 More than 95 percent of acoustic neuroma patients suffer hearing loss.
 In addition, roughly 90 percent of acoustic neuroma patients encounter a gradual, one-side hearing impairment.
 Among patients who suffer a hearing impairment due to acoustic neuroma, nearly two-thirds deal with a high-frequency sensorineural pattern.
 Meanwhile, the remainder frequently suffer from low-frequency hearing loss, i.e. a form of Meniere’s disease.